Peer Support For

 What is the best piece of advice you can give to someone who was recently diagnosed?

 Take it one day at a time.
 Educate yourself as much as possible about Bell’s Palsy, and keep open communication with your support network.
 And most importantly, you will get better.
-I can’t guarantee you will heal 100%, but most likely you will recover and you will be able to live an enjoyable life again.
-Don’t let this devastating diagnosis change you and take your light away.
+I can’t guarantee you will heal 100%, but I know you will be a stronger person no matter the outcome.
+Don’t let this devastating diagnosis change you.
 You can do this!

 Ask a question or book an appointment below.
 Please allow up to 48 hours to receive a response to your question.
 For emergencies call 911 or visit your nearest hospital.